Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 This vaccine combines HepB with two other vaccines: diphtheria, tetanus, pertussis (DTaP) and polio (IPV).
 It is for children 6 weeks through 6 years of age.
 Three doses (shots) are recommended at 2, 4, and 6 months of age.
 The advantage of this vaccine is that it reduces the number of injections a child has to receive.
-Talk with the health care provider about whether the DTaP-HepB-IPV vaccine is right for your child.
+Talk with the provider about whether the DTaP-HepB-IPV vaccine is right for your child.

 The most common side effects are fever or soreness at the injection site.
 The most serious side effect is an allergic reaction.